himanshu2454/Kunteksto/output/readme.txt

-By default, this is where the output files will be stored after generation.
+By default, this is where the output DB and model files will be stored after generation.